-Finally, if you do need disposable alternatives, look for lined/coated paper or fibre cups (e.g. sugar cane) that have achieved the Australian Standard for industrial (AS 4736:2006) or home (AS 5810:2010) composting.
+Finally, if you do need disposable alternatives, look for lined/coated paper or fibre cups that have achieved the Australian Standard for industrial (AS 4736:2006) or home (AS 5810:2010) composting.

 Did you know?

 Most paper or fibre-based cups have a plastic or bioplastic lining or coating to make them waterproof.